JeremyAnsel/xwa_hooks/xwa_hook_hangars/zip/readme.txt

 To set the Hangar Roof Crane axis, set "HangarRoofCraneAxis = value".
 0 means the X axis.
 1 means the Y axis.
 2 means the Z axis.
 The default value is 0.
 To define the range of Hangar Roof Crane animation, set "HangarRoofCraneLowOffset = value" and "HangarRoofCraneHighOffset = value".
 The values are relative to the Hangar Roof Crane initial position.
 To invert the hangar floor, set "IsHangarFloorInverted = 1".
 When set to 0, the floor is below the static crafts.
 When set to 1, the floor is above the static crafts.
+To define the height of the inverted floor, set "HangarFloorInvertedHeight = value".
+The value is an integer.
+The default value is 0.
 To set the hangar flightgroup color, set "HangarIff = value". value is an integer.
 The default value is -1. -1 means that the IFF of the command ship is used.
+To disable the hangar shadows, set "DrawShadows = value". values can be 0 or 1.
+0 means disabled.
+1 means enabled.
 To set the elevation delta of the player craft animation, set "PlayerAnimationElevation = value". value is an integer.
 The default value is 0.
+To set the elevation delta of the player craft animation when inverted, set "PlayerAnimationInvertedElevation = value". value is an integer.
+The default value is 0.
 To set the player craft straight line animation length, set "PlayerAnimationStraightLine = value". value is an integer.
 The default value is 0.
 To set the x position offset of the player craft, set "PlayerOffsetX = value". value is an integer.
 The default value is 0.
 To set the y position offset of the player craft, set "PlayerOffsetY = value". value is an integer.
 The default value is 0.
 To set the z position offset of the player craft, set "PlayerOffsetZ = value". value is an integer.
 The default value is 0.
+To set the x position offset of the player craft when inverted, set "PlayerInvertedOffsetX = value". value is an integer.
+The default value is 0.
+To set the y position offset of the player craft when inverted, set "PlayerInvertedOffsetY = value". value is an integer.
+The default value is 0.
+To set the z position offset of the player craft when inverted, set "PlayerInvertedOffsetZ = value". value is an integer.
+The default value is 0.
+To auto set the position offset of the player craft, add the model index to the "PlayerModelIndices" setting and x y z position to the "PlayerOffsetsX" "PlayerOffsetsY" "PlayerOffsetsZ" settings.
+The values are comma separated.
 To invert the hangar floor for the player craft, set "IsPlayerFloorInverted = 1".
 When set to 0, the floor is below the player craft.
 When set to 1, the floor is above the player craft.
+To auto invert the hangar floor for the player craft, add the model index to the "PlayerFloorInvertedModelIndices" setting.
+The values are comma separated.
 To define the light color intensity of the hangar, set "LightColorIntensity = value". value is an integer.
 The default value is 192.
 To define the light color of the hangar, set "LightColorRgb = ######".
 The default value is FFFFFF.
 See "HangarObjects.txt".